sneakertack/nvar/README.md

 GITHUB_API_TOKEN=6495e6cf5fb93d68 # quotes are usually optional.
 export LOGLEVEL=SEVERE # prepend with 'export' (not required for nvar, but typically found in Bash scripts).
 ```

+Then, require and call `nvar` at the top of your application code:

 ```js
 require('nvar')();